About Compassion Crossing

 Vision: To create an accessible Kentucky non-profit offering end-of-life care, illness navigation, medication safety, and grief support services to everyone, regardless of their ability to pay.

-My Promise: I support families, caregivers, and healthcare professionals through life’s most difficult transitions by serving as your healthcare journey project manager.
+My Promise: I support families, caregivers, and healthcare professionals through life’s most difficult transitions by serving as your project manager for your healthcare journey.
 I provide compassionate education, practical guidance, hands-on care coordination, and a peaceful presence when someone you love is chronically or terminally ill.

 Where I Serve